tail-call/kbb/README.md

 ## Research

+ - [ ] Libtool for native code extensions?
+Or maybe CMake?
+Jlibtool?
  - [ ] Random terrain generation in a selected area
  - [ ] Use FFI for huge arrays like fog of war
  - [ ] Try using native code with ffi